istio/istio.io/_docs/concepts/security/authn-policy.md

 ## Architecture

-Authentication policies are saved in Istio config store (current implementation using Kubernetes CRD), and distributed by Pilot.
-Pilot will watch the config store.
-Upon any change, it will fetch the new policy and translate it into appropriate (sidecar) configs that are needed to enforce the policy.
+Authentication policies are saved in Istio config store (in 0.7, the storage implementation using Kubernetes CRD), and distributed by Pilot.
+Pilot continously monitors the config store.
+Upon any change, it fetches the new policy and translates it into appropriate (sidecar) configs that are needed to enforce the policy.
 These configs are sent down to sidecar via regular discovery service APIs.
 Depends on the size of the mesh, this process may take few seconds to few minutes.
-During this transition, it might expect traffic lost (e.g when enable/disable mTLS), or inconsistent authentication results.
-These shortcomings will be addressed with better config rollout infrastructure, but it's not in the scope of the authentication policy itself.
+During the transition, it might expect traffic lost or inconsistent authentication results.

 {% include figure.html width='80%' ratio='100%'
     img='./img/authn.png'